joshmobley/joshmobley.github.io/_posts/2017-04-06-web-standards-in-a-post-standards-world.md

 #### The Responsive Web

-Another pivotal moment in 2011 was the advent of [Responsive Web Design](https://ethanmarcotte.com/){:target="_blank"} by Ethan Marcotte.
+Another pivotal moment in 2011 was the advent of Responsive Web Design by [Ethan Marcotte](https://ethanmarcotte.com/){:target="_blank"}.
 The practice and consideration of a mobile-first workflow, and crafting one unified experiences regardless of device type or screen size was novel, and uncharted territory.

 The ability to shift a layout with media queries seemed like magic, and completely changed the way we thought about building for the browser.